How Does Barometric Pressure Affect Fishing?

 Barometric pressure can be measured with a barometer and in a few different types of units.
 A barometer either uses atmospheres (atm), inches of mercury (inHg), Pascals (Pa), or bars (bar) (which is often used in diving) to measure the pressure.

-A barometer should be seen as a barometric pressure weighing scale that simply increases its units during high-pressure systems and decreases its unit when low-pressure systems are coming or have arrived.
+A barometer should be seen as a barometric pressure weighing scale that increases its units during high-pressure systems and decreases its units when low-pressure systems are coming or have arrived.

-You will notice the barometer rising, falling, or staying the same which indicates the weather conditions to come, but also fish behavior.
+You will notice the barometer rising, falling, or staying the same, indicating the weather conditions and fish behavior.

 How Does Barometric Pressure Affect Fishing?

-Now that we understand what barometric pressure is, how it changes, and how to read a change, let’s have a look at the more interesting side of things, how barometric pressure affects fish.
+Now that we understand what barometric pressure is, how it changes, and how to read it, let’s look at the more interesting side: how barometric pressure affects fish.

-Now, to fully understand how barometric pressure affects fish, we need to think about barometric pressure as affecting gravity in the water that the fish are living in.
+Now, to fully understand how barometric pressure affects fish, we need to think about barometric pressure as affecting gravity in the water that the fish live in.
 Since water is such a dense substance, the effect of gravity and pressure is greatly increased.

 Pressure Changes Cause Food Depth Changes

-When the zooplankton and phytoplankton rise to the surface, the smaller baitfish and anything else that feeds on them follows them to the surface too, and therefore so do the predators you intend on catching.
+When the zooplankton and phytoplankton rise to the surface, the smaller baitfish and anything else that feeds on them follow them to the surface, too, and so do the predators you intend to catch.

-I have often seen bait balls of yellow-fin tuna on the surface and usually in cloud conditions and this is due to the plankton floating to the surface.
+I have often seen bait balls of yellow-fin tuna on the surface and usually in cloud conditions due to the plankton floating to the surface.

-The same thing happens, except in reverse when you have a high-pressure system as the zooplankton and phytoplankton sink deeper and fish will follow the food depth down to this depth.
+The same thing happens, except in reverse, when you have a high-pressure system.
+As the zooplankton and phytoplankton sink deeper, fish will follow the food down to this depth.

 Fish Feel The Pressure Changes